lupusorina/reward_analysis_ddpg_vs_ppo/README.md

 ## Description

-### Comparative Analysis of DDPG, PPO, SAC and TD3 Agent Performance Using Distinct Reward Structures
+### Comparative Analysis of DDPG, PPO, SAC, and TD3 Agent Performance Using Distinct Reward Structures

-This code evaluates the performance of 4 reinforcement learning agents, DDPG, PPO, TD3 and SAC, each subjected to two different rewards.
+This code evaluates the performance of 4 reinforcement learning agents, DDPG, PPO, TD3, and SAC, each subjected to two different rewards.
 Example codes from SKRL were used to ensure consistent implementation and comparison across both scenarios.

 **Conclusion:** PPO tends to perform worse than the other algorithms when a sparse reward was used.
 Note that I have not tried to further tune PPO to make it work for this reward.
-DDPG, TD3 and SAC perform similarly when a sparse reward is used.
+DDPG, TD3, and SAC perform similarly when a sparse reward is used.

 ### Install requirements